-Reusable Grocery Bags: Great for the Environment but Can Make You Sick if They Are Contaminated
+Reusable Grocery Bags Are Great for the Environment but Can Make You Sick if Contaminated

 Some bags allow meat juices to leak through, while others soak up moisture and become bacteria breeding grounds

-If you are like many grocery shoppers, you use reusable grocery bags to lessen your impact on the environment.
-Taking advantage of these heavy duty bags makes it easier to move your groceries from cart to car and then inside your home.
+If you're like many grocery shoppers, you use reusable grocery bags to lessen your impact on the environment.
+Taking advantage of these heavy duty bags makes it easier to move your groceries from cart to car and then into your home.
 But there's a hidden danger many people don't know about when it comes to these bags.
-Depending upon what you carry in these bags, you can be putting your health at risk.
+Depending upon what you carry in them, you might be putting your health at risk.

 Construction of the bags matters

 Not all reusable bags are created equally.
 Depending upon the quality and construction of the bag, you can have a variety of different materials and porosities.
 You may be asking yourself why the construction of the bag matters to food safety.
 Well, it all comes down to how well the materials allow fluids to penetrate.
 When you're shopping for ground beef, you're probably well-aware that juices leak from the package.
 If you place foods with leaking juices into your reusable bags, they can absorb some of the juices and become a breeding ground for bacteria.
 At a later date when you use the same bag to bring home raw fruits and vegetables, you can be cross-contaminating your foods.